Orientation Leader Program

 Each Orientation Leader, or OL, works with a specific First-Year College or group of transfer students throughout Orientation assisting students in their transition to St. Lawrence University.
 As an Orientation Leader you will:

-- Share your University experiences with new students and families
+- Share your SLU involvement and experiences with new students and families

 - Facilitate small groups in discussions, ice breakers, and team-building activities

 - Help students and their families navigate campus

 - Be approachable and available to all new students within your group

 - Serve as a role model and mentor to all new students, especially those in your group

 - Participate in all Orientation meetings, functions, including the FYP college and community meeting and dinner

 - Work with the faculty and Community Assistant staff to facilitate activities and programs during Orientation